Troubleshooting

 The nginx config file that is created by anthilld is 'ssl.antsle.us.local.conf' and should exist in /etc/nginx/conf.d/

-- On MacOS or Linux, you can launch the Terminal app.
+On MacOS or Linux, you can launch the Terminal app.

-- Run the 'ssh' command
+Run the 'ssh' command

 and enter your root password when prompted.

-- Install an ssh client on your PC, such as PuTTY or MobaXterm.
+Install an ssh client on your PC, such as PuTTY or MobaXterm.

-- Start a new ssh session, enter
+Start a new ssh session, enter antsle_name.local

-as the host,root
+as the host, root

-as the user name and use your root password. - You can leave the port at the default setting (22).
+You can leave the port at the default setting (22).

 http://antlet10.local does not show the antlet.